LowLevelMahn/NoUniVBE/README.md

 3. check if interrupt 10h.vector.segment:0 is the UniVBE signature
 4. check if interrupt 2Fh.vector.segment is equal to interrupt 10h.vector.segment

-NoUniVBE mimics this behavior to fake a real installed UniVBE but keep all interrupt calls handled by the real Hardware or dosbox
+NoUniVBE mimics this behavior enough to fake a real installed UniVBE but keep all interrupt calls handled by the real Hardware or dosbox

 # Status:
 Mimics UniVBE 5.3a TSR "interfaces" - UniVBE think its already installed, in-game linked UniVBE (compatible to 5.3a) is inhibited